Read This First

 Prompt 3: Write a clear essay on a grammatical structure that experienced an interesting evolution.

-The section turns on The Evolution of the Split Infinitive, Historical Background, and The Prescriptive Backlash.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Evolution of the Split Infinitive, Historical Background, and The Prescriptive Backlash in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Evolution of the Split Infinitive distinct from Historical Background.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Evolution of the Split Infinitive distinct from Historical Background.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 1. The Evolution of the Split Infinitive: Language is a living entity, constantly evolving to meet the communicative needs of its speakers.